 - Place a ladder against the house in clear view.

-- Disconnect any automatic garage door openers so that doors can still be opened by hand if the power goes out.
-Close all garage doors.
+- Disconnect any automatic garage door openers so that doors can be opened by hand in the event of a power outage.
+Keep garage doors closed.

-- Place valuable papers, mementos and anything "you can't live without" inside the car in the garage, ready for quick departure.
-Any pets still with you should also be put in the car.
+- Place valuable papers, mementos, and anything "you can't live without" inside the car in the garage, ready for quick departure.

-- Don't Lock Up.
-Leave doors and windows closed but unlocked.
+- Leave doors and windows closed, but unlocked.
 It may be necessary for firefighters to gain quick entry into your home to fight fire.
-The entire area will be isolated and patrolled by sheriff's deputies or police.